XcooBee/payment-sdk-js/README.md

 ## Documentation

-The SDK life cycle is composed of standard class init via a contructor + configuration object followed by using the appropriate method to generate the type of pay URL or QR needed for your operation.
+The SDK life cycle is composed of standard class init via a constructor + configuration object followed by using the appropriate method to generate the type of pay URL or QR needed for your operation.

 #### Direct Check Out Methods